 In addition to the standard repertoire, Cymerman also performs more unusual solo and chamber music performances, such as tangos by Astor Piazzolla, neglected works by child prodigy Erich Korngold, and his own transcription of Stravinsky’s The Rite of Spring.

-Appointed in 1974, Cymerman was named the John C. and Lillian W. Siegesmund Professor of Music in 1996 in recognition of his outstanding teaching and artistic accomplishments.
+Appointed to the DePauw University faculty in 1974, Cymerman was named the John C. and Lillian W. Siegesmund Professor of Music in 1996, in recognition of his outstanding teaching and artistic accomplishments.